YOUTH Theater Game Workshops in Los Angeles

-- They help students develop communication and problem-solving skills organically--through group interaction and play.
+They help students develop communication and problem-solving skills organically--through group interaction and play.

 Students build social and emotional intelligence, confidence, and an awareness of self and others.

 Theater games inspire both physical and mental agility.

-- The workshop process encourages focus and mindfulness, which helps lessen the isolation and anxiety caused by over-scheduling and screen time.
+The workshop process encourages focus and mindfulness, which helps lessen the isolation and anxiety caused by over-scheduling and screen time.

 Spontaneity is our goal, not comedy.
 Problem-solving games allow for true creativity, without placing limits on where it will lead.

 Children learn through play, and group games teach them how to work with others.
 Viola Spolin's method was inspired by legendary Progressive-era social workers and philosophers Jane Addams and Neva Boyd, who believed that democracy requires what Addams termed social ethics, i.e., for people of different backgrounds to come together and learn from each other.
 Neva Boyd wrote, "Play involves social values, as does no other behavior.
 The spirit of play develops social adaptability, ethics, mental and emotional control, and imagination."
 Spolin's method fosters a sense of community, ensemble, and responsibility to the group, while honoring each player's unique role within it.

 Viola Spolin developed her revolutionary approach to actor training while working with children.
 It's since gone on to influence almost every major educational and therapeutic field.
 You can read more about the remarkable history of her work here.

 ABOUT THE TEACHERS

-All classes will be led by Aretha Sills.
-Aretha has played Spolin theater games since she was a child.
-She is the granddaughter of Viola Spolin and she studied theater games for many years with her father, legendary director Paul Sills (creator/director of The Second City and Story Theater).
-She has worked with Tony- and Emmy-Award winning actors and has conducted workshops for Stella Adler Studio of Acting, Art of Acting Studio, Stockholm International School, Sarah Lawrence College, and Northwestern University.
-Aretha was nominated for an INNY Award for Best Improvisation Instructor and was the keynote speaker at the California Educational Theatre Association conference.
-She is the mother of a four-year-old.
-You can read quotes about her workshops for adults here.
+Aretha Sills has played Spolin theater games since she was a child.
+She is the granddaughter of Viola Spolin and she studied improvisation with her father, legendary director Paul Sills (creator/director of The Second City and Story Theater).
+She has worked with Tony- and Emmy-Award winning actors and has conducted workshops and master classes for Stella Adler Studio of Acting, Art of Acting Studio, Stockholm International School, Sarah Lawrence College, and Northwestern University.
+She has trained educators from The Second City, The Alan Alda Center for Communicating Science, Northwestern, DePaul, Columbia College, LAUSD, and many other schools and universities.
+Aretha was the keynote speaker at the California Educational Theatre Association conference.
+She is the mother of a five year old.
+You can read quotes about her workshops for adult players here.

-On a whim Ron attended an open audition for the Ringling Brothers Barnum & Bailey CircusClown College.
+On a whim Ron Jarvis attended an open audition for the Ringling Brothers Barnum & Bailey CircusClown College.
 That impulsive move led to a lifetime working in the performing arts.
 After attending Clown College, Ron spent three years touring as a ‘knockabout’ clown with the Ringling Red Unit.
 That was followed by a stint in Chicago at The Second City where Ron performed for another three years.
 Ron returned to California where he worked in film and television as an actor and as a freelance television writer.
 Ron recently finished up a career at UCLA’s Royce Hall working as a stage technician and theater manager.
 He's studied and performed theater games for many years.